-Jill Orr is the author of the new mystery novel The Bad Break, the second in her Riley Ellison series, which began with The Good Byline.
+Jill Orr is the author of the new mystery novel The Ugly Truth, the third in her Riley Ellison series, which also includes The Good Byline and The Bad Break.
 She lives in Columbia, Missouri.

 Q: What are you working on now?